Minuscule 511: Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden included it to the textual family Kr.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents Kr in Luke 1 and belongs to the textual cluster 147.
 In Luke 10 and Luke 20 it creates cluster with 1442.

 History

 The manuscript is dated by the INTF to the 13th century.

 In 1727 the manuscript came from Constantinople to England and was presented to archbishop of Canterbury, William Wake, together with minuscules 73, 74, 506-520.
-Wake presented it to the Christ Church College in Oxford.
+Wake presented it to Christ Church in Oxford.
 C. R. Gregory saw it in 1883.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (497) and C. R. Gregory (511).
 Gregory saw it in 1883.

-It is currently housed at the Christ Church (Wake 27) in Oxford.
+It is currently housed at Christ Church (Wake 27) in Oxford.